UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ![Finetune]({{ '/assets/images/team02/finetune.png' | relative_url }}){: style="width: 400px; max-width: 100%;"}

 ## Approach 1 - BASNet Hybrid Loss
-We first implement a **boundary-aware supervision** strategy designed to improve the geometric precision of the baseline Segformer-B0 model without altering its underlying architecture.
+In our first approach we implement a **boundary-aware supervision** strategy designed to improve the geometric precision of the baseline model without altering its underlying architecture.
 While standard semantic segmentation relies on pixel-wise classification, a "Boundary-Aware" mechanism redefines the optimization objective to prioritize structural fidelity.
-Inspired by Boundary-Aware Segmentation Network (BASNet), we achieve the boundary-aware supervision by adopting a new hybrid loss that combines three distinct supervisory signals to train the SegFormer.
+Inspired by Boundary-Aware Segmentation Network (BASNet), we achieve the boundary-aware supervision by adopting a hybrid loss that combines three distinct supervisory signals to train the SegFormer.
 The three types of losses are described below:

-1.  **Structural Similarity (SSIM):** Unlike pixel-wise losses that treat neighbors as independent, SSIM evaluates the structural information within a local sliding window (size $11\times11$).
+1.  **Structural Similarity (SSIM):** Unlike pixel-wise losses that treat neighbors as independent, SSIM evaluates the structural information within a local sliding window.
 By using Gaussian-weighted convolutions (`F.conv2d`), it penalizes predictions where the local variance—representing texture and edges—does not match the ground truth.
 This effectively forces the model to sharpen boundaries around objects.
 It has the following mathematical form:

 $$\ell_{ssim} = 1 - \frac{(2\mu_x \mu_y + C_1)(2\sigma_{xy} + C_2)}{(\mu_x^2 + \mu_y^2 + C_1)(\sigma_x^2 + \sigma_y^2 + C_2)}$$